GitHub Agentic Workflows

 Inference cost scales with prompt size.
 Write focused prompts, avoid whole-file reads when only a few lines matter, cap result counts in tool calls, and use imports to compose a smaller subset of prompt sections at runtime.

-Use the top-level max-effective-tokens frontmatter field to cap the effective-token budget for a single workflow run.
+Use the top-level max-ai-credits frontmatter field to cap the AI Credits (AIC) budget for a single workflow run.
 This provides a hard stop for unusually expensive runs and a consistent cost guardrail across all supported engines.
 The field accepts plain integers or K/M suffixes such as 100M.

 Use the top-level max-turns frontmatter field to cap the number of chat iterations (model responses and tool calls) for a single workflow run.
 Each additional turn consumes more tokens and Actions compute time, so a turn limit bounds both runaway loops and cost.